alissalevy/FeedDemo-iOS/README.md

 }
 ```

-###Pulling Episodes for a specific timeline
+###Pulling episodes for a specific timeline

 Applicaster Feed allows you to pull all the available episodes for a specific timeline.
 You can use this ability only for retrieving episodes from a timeline checked as "Live" in Applicaster's management system.
-One possible usage of this ability is creating a custom page and promote live/future episodes, for example.
+One possible usage of this ability is creating a custom page and to promote live/future episodes, for example.

 + The next example shows you how to retrieve all the live and future episodes for a specific timeline.
 In this case it only pulls the episodes for the first timeline if exists:
 ```objective-c